 If you have an open budget, expensive electric grinders ($100 or above) will justify their price tag due to their quality, materials, and consistency.

 If you are looking for a more affordable option, don’t go for a cheaper electric grinder as they will be made out of inferior materials and probably break within 6 months.

 A more expensive manual grinder is still cheaper than an expensive electric option and will last a lot longer.

 How Strong Is The Motor

 The motor plays a very crucial role in electric grinders.
-A more powerful engine will grind faster and will be more efficient.
-A weaker motor will take more time and won’t be able to grind larger batches of beans
+A more powerful motor will grind faster and will be more efficient.
+A weaker motor will take more time and won’t be able to grind larger batches of beans.

 If you want faster work in less time for a bigger crowd, don’t settle for a cheaper motor at lower prices.

 An overlooked problem with many cheaper grinders is how they create static, which will cause the grinds to stick to the sides of the grinder, keeping them from being ground.